 - You have trouble regulating your emotions and your responses to them.

-- Changes in routines and expectations cause outbursts or meltdowns.
+- Changes in routines and expectations cause strong feelings that may include outbursts or meltdowns.

 - When something unexpected happens, you respond with an emotional meltdown.